 She Left Her VP Role to Build a 6-Figure Family Business with Renée Goings

-Together we unpack the real, raw side of entrepreneurship: identity shifts, imposter syndrome, finding your lane as a co-founder, and what it means to build a business that reflects your values, voice, and vision.
-If you're thinking about leaving your 9–5, joining a spouse-led business, or simply redefining what success means, this conversation is a must-listen.
+Together we unpack the real, raw side of becoming an entrepreneur: identity shifts, imposter syndrome, finding your lane as a co-founder, and what it means to build a business that reflects your values, voice, and vision.
+If you're thinking about leaving your 9-5, starting a family business, or simply redefining what success means, this conversation is a must-listen for anyone on their entrepreneurship journey.

 The Corporate Foundation

-Before we dive into her entrepreneurial journey, let's acknowledge what Renee was walking away from.
-She wasn't just leaving any job—she was a VP managing health and welfare benefits for major clients, negotiating renewals with insurance companies, and overseeing complex programs.
-She had spent eight years climbing from analyst to executive, building expertise and earning respect in a demanding industry.
+Before we dive into her entrepreneurial journey, let's acknowledge what Renée was walking away from.
+She wasn't just quitting a VP job; she was leaving behind a role as VP managing health and welfare benefits for major clients, negotiating renewals with insurance companies, and overseeing complex programs.
+She had spent eight years climbing the corporate ladder from analyst to executive, building expertise and earning respect in a demanding industry.

-But success in corporate America came with a price: burnout, overwhelming responsibilities, and the feeling that something fundamental was missing.
+But success in corporate America came with a price: burnout, overwhelming responsibilities, and the feeling that something fundamental was missing; a common catalyst for those considering leaving corporate job behind.

-Here's what sets Renee apart from many entrepreneurial stories: she didn't just "follow her passion" and quit.
-Instead, she spent six months creating what she calls her contingency plans A, B, C, and D.
+Here's what sets Renée apart from many entrepreneurial stories: she didn't just follow her passion and quit.
+Instead, she spent six months creating what she calls her contingency plans A, B, C, and D. Her approach to this corporate to entrepreneur transition wasn't impulsive.
+It was methodical, strategic, and designed for long-term success.

 The Numbers Had to Make Sense

-"I didn't want my way of life to change," Renee explains.
+For anyone considering becoming an entrepreneur, Renée's financial planning approach offers a masterclass in smart business transition.
+"I didn't want my way of life to change," Renée explains.
 This meant:

 • Working with a financial advisor to determine exactly what the business needed to generate